-Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project agriculture sector permanently.
+Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project permanently.
 Approximately 14,000 labors will be directly benefited during the process of micro-watersheds development.
 8. Constructing 370 numbers of water Seepage harvesting Galleries (WSHG) a) In each WSHG farmers will be mobilized to construct water ponds b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Approx. 925 acres of land will be irrigated from this intervention.
 15 water seepage galleries More area will bring under cultivation by establishing crop fields and fruits gardens in the project area.
-Livestock will increase and more people will engage in agriculture sector.
+Livestock will increase and more people will engage in agriculture activities for long period of time.
+About 1,850 laborers will be directly benefited during the construction process.
 Continuous supply of clean water for agriculture, livestock and human beings will be ensured.
-Water crises will be minimized in the project area.
-More than 1,850 number of people will engage in agriculture activities for long period of time.
-About 1,850 labors will be directly benefited during the construction process. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to WSHG s c) The forms used for baseline and impact surveys in case of WSP will also be used for WRs d) Same data analysis will be carried out here as in WSPs (1) 9.
-800 numbers of Agronomic low-cost interventions (ALCI) a) In each ALCI village small farmers mobilized to ALCI b) They agree to contribute 20% of the cost c) Agree to first Approx. 2000 acres of land will be protected from erosion by these interventions.
-2000 various low cost small interventions More area will bring under cultivation; economic condition of the local community will be Land will be protected from erosion; infiltration will be improved during rainfall; livestock will be benefited.
+Water crises will be minimized in the project area. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to WSHG s c) The forms used for baseline and impact surveys in case of WSP will also be used for WRs d) Same data analysis will be carried out here as in WSPs (1) 9.
+800 numbers of Agronomic low-cost interventions (ALCI) a) In each ALCI village small farmers mobilized to ALCI b) They agree to contribute 20% of the cost c) Agree to first construct the tank Approx. 2000 acres of land will be protected from erosion by these interventions.
+2000 various low cost small interventions More area will bring under cultivation; economic condition of the local community will be improved.
+Land will be protected from erosion; infiltration will be improved during rainfall; livestock will be benefited.
 Approximately 2400 farmers will permanently engage in agriculture.
-These will also a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to ALCI s c) The forms used for baseline and
+These will also provide short term a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to ALCI s c) The forms used for baseline and impact surveys in case of WSP will